Mission of the Windham Public Library

 Since then, the Windham Public Library has continued to grow and change with the needs of the community.
 Circulation of library materials in 2011 climbed to nearly 114,000, helping to prove that the library is still a popular and much-used institution for the Windham community.
 The library has an automated circulation and catalog system which allows staff to track borrowed materials more efficiently, and gives library patrons online access to their accounts and the library catalog anytime day or night.

 What else does the library offer these days?
 Aside from a wide variety of books, we also carry movies, audios, music CDs, kits, Large Print materials, magazines, foreign language items, literacy items, genealogy and local history books, as well as access to free downloadbles for e-readers and portable media players.
 We provide programs for all age groups, including weekly storytimes for babies and toddlers, our monthly TNT Club for ‘tweens and teens, our monthly book group for adults, and Summer Reading Programs for kids, teens, and adults.
 We also provide other popular services such as computer access, Wi-Fi, a circulating telescope, a puzzle lending program, and other free programs on various topics of interest.
 There is something for everyone, and we are always changing to adapt to our community’s needs.
 As our mission states, our goal is “to meet the needs of the whole community by providing a well-rounded and up-to-date collection, offering informational, educational and recreational services to every age group, and to encourage a love of reading and learning for all”.
-Come check us out and see what we can offer YOU!
+Whatever your needs, you can find it here!

 (9) “Report of the Windham Public Library”.
 Town of Windham Annual Report, 1992 : p.8